Maritime Law Association of the United States

 Logo of the Maritime Law Association of the United States

-The Maritime Law Association of the United States (MLA), established in 1899, is a national professional organization of lawyers who practice in maritime or admiralty law.
+The Maritime Law Association of the United States (MLAUS), established in 1899, is a national professional organization of lawyers who practice in maritime or admiralty law.

 The MLA also represents the United States abroad in the Comité Maritime International (CMI), an international committee that encourages cooperation among nations on maritime law.